Genivia/ugrep/README.md

                   when used with --hexdump.
 See also options -U, -W and -X.

            --hidden, -.
-                  Search hidden files and directories.
+                  Search hidden files and directories (enabled by default in grep compatibility mode).

            --hyperlink[=[PREFIX][+]]
                   Hyperlinks are enabled for file names when colors are enabled.